spacetelescope/jdaviz/docs/specviz/plugins.rst

 The statistics returned include the line centroid, gaussian sigma width, gaussian FWHM, total flux, and equivalent width.

+The line flux of JWST data are automatically converted to Watts/meter^2 and multiplied by PIXAR_SR if availble.

 Redshift from Centroid
 ----------------------